 If iTunes still doesn’t identify your iPhone, we have one more software debugging option.
 We’ll look in your iPhone’s System Information or System Report to determine if your iPhone appears in the USB device tree.
 To do so:

-Step 1: To begin, hold down the Option key while clicking the Apple logo in the upper left-hand corner of the screen and selecting System Information or System Report.
+Step 1: To begin, hold down the Option key while clicking the Apple logo in the upper-left corner of the screen and selecting System Information or System Report.
 When the pop-up window displays, click System Report if your Mac indicates System Information.

 Step 2: Now that you’re at the System Report page, click the USB option on the left side.